ZuhairRaed/flutter_auth_task/README.md

 ## Getting Started

-Your Name: " "
+Your Name: " Zuhair Raed"

-Your Email: " "
+Your Email: "Zuhair.raed@rhinosoft.io"

-Your Phone Number: " "
+Your Phone Number: "0788663982"